Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Asynchronous SA: Stability and Convergence

 For $x > 0$ and $n \geq 0$, define $N(n,x) \= \min \left\{ m > n : \sum_{k = n}^m \alpha_k \geq x \right\}$. \begin{assumption}[Asynchronous update conditions] \begin{enumerate}[leftmargin=0.7cm,labelwidth=!] \item[{\rm (i)}] For some deterministic $\Delta > 0$, $\liminf_{n \to \infty} \nu(n,i)/n \geq \Delta$ a.s., for all $i \in \I$. \item[\rm (ii)] For each $x > 0$, the limit $\lim_{n \to \infty} \frac{ \sum_{k = \nu(n,i)}^{\nu(N(n,x), i)} \alpha_k}{ \sum_{k = \nu(n,j)}^{\nu(N(n,x), j)} \alpha_k}$ exists a.s., for all $i, j \in \I$. \end{enumerate} \end{assumption}

 \begin{remark} \rm Assumption~\ref{cond-h} on $h$ is the Borkar--Meyn stability criterion \cite{BoM00}.
-Note that the functions $h_c$ and $h_\infty$ are also Lip.\ cont.\ with modulus $L_h$, and $h_\infty(0) = 0$.
+Note that the functions $h_c$ and $h_\infty$ are also Lipschitz continuous with modulus $L_h$, and $h_\infty(0) = 0$.
 The required uniform convergence condition $h_c \overset{u.c.}{\to} h_\infty$ is equivalent to $h_c \overset{p}{\to} h_\infty$.
-For the ODE $\dot{x}(t) = h(x(t))$, this assumption not only implies the boundedness of every solution trajectory $x(t)$ for $t \geq 0$, but also guarantees the existence of at least one equilibrium point and a compact g.a.s.\ set, as we will show in Lem.~\ref{lem-Eh}. \myqed \end{remark}
+For the ODE $\dot{x}(t) = h(x(t))$, this assumption not only implies the boundedness of every solution trajectory $x(t)$ for $t \geq 0$, but also guarantees the existence of at least one equilibrium point, as we will show in Lem.~\ref{lem-Eh}. \myqed \end{remark}

-\begin{remark} \rm (a) The noise terms $M_{n+1}$ and $\epsilon_{n+1}$ represent a centered component and a biased component, respectively, deviating from the desired value $h(x_n)$.
-Assumption~\ref{cond-ns}(i) is weaker than the standard condition on the martingale-difference noise terms $\{M_n\}$, which uses a deterministic constant $K$ instead of the $K_n$'s in the conditional variance bounds.
-For our average-reward SMDP application, the standard condition suffices when a lower bound on the expected holding times is known a priori; otherwise, Assum.~\ref{cond-ns}(i) is needed.
-Assumption~\ref{cond-ns}(ii) requires the biased noise component to become vanishingly small relative to $1 + \|x_n\|$ over time (although it is not required to vanish absolutely should $\{x_n\}$ become unbounded).
-In our application, this biased noise arises because the function $h$ depends on the expected holding times, which are estimated from data with increasing accuracy by the RL algorithm.
-See Lem.~\ref{lem-cond-noise} for how Assum.~\ref{cond-ns} is applied in our context.\\*[1pt] (b) The noise terms for asynchronous SA in \citet{Bor98} and \citet{BoM00} satisfy Assum.~\ref{cond-ns} but are more specific: $\epsilon_{n+1} = 0$ and $M_{n+1} = F(x_{n}, \zeta_{n+1})$, where $\{\zeta_n\}_{n \geq 0}$ are exogenous, independent, and identically distributed (i.i.d.)\ random variables, and $F$ is a function uniformly Lipschitz in its first argument.
+\begin{remark} \rm Assumption~\ref{cond-ns}(i) relaxes the standard condition on the martingale difference noise terms $\{M_n\}$, which uses a deterministic constant $K$ instead of the $K_n$'s in the conditional variance bounds.
+We will discuss in Sec.~\ref{sec-2.3} the necessity of each condition in the context of our RL applications.

+The noise terms for asynchronous SA in Borkar \cite{Bor98} and Borkar and Meyn \cite{BoM00} satisfy Assum.~\ref{cond-ns} but are more specific: $\epsilon_{n+1} = 0$ and $M_{n+1} = F(x_{n}, \zeta_{n+1})$, where $\{\zeta_n\}$ are exogenous and i.i.d.\ random variables, and $F$ is a function uniformly Lipschitz in its first argument.
 (Stability of the algorithm is assumed in \cite{Bor98} and asserted in \cite[Thm.\ 2.5]{BoM00} without explicit proof.)
 In the \hyperref[app-alt-stab]{Appendix}, we provide an alternative stability proof for this specific form of martingale-difference noises, which is slightly simpler than our stability proof under the more general Assum.~\ref{cond-ns}. \myqed \end{remark}